-Main mach. operation Anc. mach. opera- tion Machining location Execution Milling, finishing Contour analysis : Determining the milling contours Sequence - milling operation: Linear and circular slots Open contours Closed contours (pockets), single surfaces and centric polygons Sequence - machining location: Front face (also machines Y front if needed) Lateral surface (also machines Y surface if needed) then the elements are machined according to the sequence of geometrical definition All Finishing of all elements at all machining locations All Front Finishing of all elements on the front face All Lateral Finishing of all elements on the lateral surface All Front only C Finishing of all elements with the C axis on the front face All Cylinder only C Finishing of all elements with the C axis on the lateral surface All Backward only C Finishing of all elements with the C axis on the rear face All Front only Y Finishing of all elements with the Y axis on the front face All Cylinder only Y Finishing of all elements with the Y axis on the lateral surface All Backward only Y Finishing of all elements with the Y axis on the rear face Contour, Slot milling, Pocket () - Finishing of the selected element at all machining locations Contour, Slot milling, Pocket () Front Finishing of the selected element on the front face Contour, Slot milling, Pocket () Lateral Finishing of the selected element on the lateral surface Contour, Slot milling, Pocket () Front only C Finishing of the selected element with the C axis on the front face Contour, Slot milling, Pocket () Cylinder only C Finishing of the selected element with the C axis on the lateral surface Contour, Slot milling, Pocket () Backward only C Finishing of the selected element with the C axis on the rear face Contour, Slot milling, Pocket () Front only Y Finishing of the selected element with the Y axis on the front face
+Main mach.
+Operation Anc. mach. opera- tion Machining location Execution Ailling, finishing Contour analysis : Determining the milling contours Sequence - milling operation: Linear and circular slots Open contours Closed contours (pockets), single surfaces and centric polygons Sequence - machining location: Front face (also machines Y front if needed) Lateral surface (also machines Y surface i needed) - then the elements are machined according to the sequence of geometrical definition All - Finishing of all elements at all machining locations All Front Finishing of all elements on the front face All Lateral Finishing of all elements on the lateral surface All Front only C Finishing of all elements with the C axis on th front face All Cylinder only C Finishing of all elements with the C axis on th lateral surface All Backward only C Finishing of all elements with the C axis on th rear face All Front only Y Finishing of all elements with the Y axis on the front face All Cylinder only Y Finishing of all elements with the Y axis on th lateral surface All Backward only Y Finishing of all elements with the Y axis on the rear face Area, Contour, Slot milling, Pocket () - Finishing of the selected element at all machining locations Area, Contour, Slot milling, Pocket () Front Finishing of the selected element on the front face Area, Contour, Slot milling, Pocket () Lateral Finishing of the selected element on the later- al surface Area, Contour, Slot milling, Pocket () Front only C Finishing of the selected element with the C axis on the front face Area, Contour, Slot milling, Pocket () Cylinder only C Finishing of the selected element with the C axis on the lateral surface Area, Contour, Slot milling, Pocket () Backward only C Finishing of the selected element with the C axis on the rear face Area, Contour, Slot milling, Pocket () Front only Y Finishing of the selected element with the Y axis on the front face

-Main mach. operation Anc. mach. opera- tion Machining location Execution Contour, Slot milling, Pocket () Cylinder only Y Finishing of the selected element with the Y axis on the lateral surface Contour, Slot milling, Pocket () Backward only Y Finishing of the selected element with the Y axis on the rear face
+Main mach. operation Anc. mach. opera- tion Machining location Execution Area, Contour, Slot milling, Pocket () Cylinder only Y Finishing of the selected element with the Y axis on the lateral surface Area, Contour, Slot milling, Pocket () Backward only Y Finishing of the selected element with the Y axis on the rear face

-\: Define the milling operation
+: Define the milling operation